Benefits of Membership

 - Trail Grants – financial help for clubs in building, improving, and maintaining public horse trails in WI

-- Sponsorship/Grants – financial help to support youth horse activities, therapeutic riding, equine education programs, and many other activities that promote and grow our equine industry
+- Sponsorships – financial help to support youth horse activities, therapeutic riding, equine education programs, and many other activities that promote and grow our equine industry

 * Option for individual and family memberships to purchase $1 million Excess Personal Liability Insurance at an excellent rate.
-Please click on the link above to view the details of this great benefit.
+Please click on the link above, (Benefits for WHC Members Through ARG) to view additional details of this great benefit.

 * WHC employs a professional lobbyist to assist in protecting our equine industry in legislative issues at the state and local levels